francojposa/personal-site/_dev_setup_guides/initial-dev-setup-macos.md

 3. Install Homebrew package manager
 4. Install & configure Sublime text 3

-We will leave configuration for specific programming languages and toolchains for subsequent guides
+Configuration for specific programming languages and toolchains will be left for subsequent guides.

 ## 1. Configure Zsh